bntti/animelist/README.md

 - Accounts
 - Listing all animes and sorting them
 - Searching animes
-- Anime user ratings
+- Anime user scores
-- Adding animes to personal anime list and rating them
+- Adding animes to personal anime list and score them
 - Editing personal anime list

 ### Features that will be added if I have enough time